Social Learning in Non-Stationary Environments: Continuous quality

-Now, we consider a compact convex quality space $\mathcal{Q}$ with the dynamical setting given by Equation~\eqref{eq:dynamic}.
+We now consider the dynamical setting given by Equation~\eqref{eq:dynamic}.
+The Markov chain is here continuous, but the quality still has a probability to stay the same $1-\eta$ at each round.
 As in the stationary case, we first expose a satisfying non-Bayesian estimator, implying similar bounds on the posterior distribution.

 In the stationary case, our non-Bayesian estimator comes from the empirical distribution of the feedback.
 As highlighted by Equation~\eqref{eq:posteriordynamic}, with a dynamical quality, recent reviews have a larger weight in the posterior.
 This leads to the following adapted discounted estimator for $\eta_1 \in (0,1)$: